Goldfish42/SRFastScrollButtons/README.md

 3. [Jam out with Strong Bad!](https://homestarrunner.com/assets/sbemails/sounds/scrollsong3_10.mp3)

 ## Known Issues
-* Cosmetic: Hovering over either of the new buttons will highlight the buttons I copied them from.
+* Cosmetic: Scrolling with the controller thumbstick always gives animation appearance that the list is scrolling down, even if it's actually scrolling up.
-* Cosmetic: When at the very top or bottom of the song list, the 3rd arrow/echelon in the Top/Bottom buttons will not dim like the others, nor will the new buttons.
+* Cosmetic: At the very top or bottom of the song list, the appropriate buttons do not become disabled.

 ## Disclaimer
 This mod is not related to Synth Riders Devs or Kluge Interactive or The Brothers Chaps.